The Prince George's County Board of Education solved its most immediate challenge -- a headless school system -- for $100 an hour.

 Tignor said that the board would agree on a search process early this month and that a final decision would not be rushed.
 "I want us to put the best process forward to get us the best person to uplift our children," Tignor said.

 Board Vice Chairman Howard W. Stone Jr. (Mitchellville) said he favored offering a two-year deal.
 "It would be arrogant of this board to select [a chief] for four years knowing very well that our terms are up in 18 months," Stone said.
-But board member Jose Morales (Greenbelt) said a four-year contract might be needed to give the incoming chief enough clout to get things done.
+But board member Jose Morales (Greenbelt) said a four-year contract might be needed to give the incoming chief enough clout.

 In the vacuum left by Hornsby's abrupt departure midway through a four-year contract that paid him a $250,000 annual salary, some names have been floated as possible successors.